Book I of The Guardians of Gaia Series

 Emily looked at the door for a long moment, then stepped forward and took the vouchers.
 She turned to leave.

-“And clean up your desk,” Dickerson said after her.
-“Before the health department closes us down.”
+“And clean up your desk before the health department closes us down.”

 She went back to her desk, swept the sticky notes into her satchel and tossed the old pizza crusts into the trash.
-Marilyn, the blonde reporter in black slacks, came over.
+Marilyn, the blonde reporter, came over.

-“They got to Dickerson,” Rosen said, tossing more trash into the receptacle.
+“They got to Dickerson.”
+Rosen tossed more trash into the receptacle.

 “Who?
 Who got to Dickerson?”

 “The senator’s people.
 He knows I’m close.
 Now they’re assigning Jarvis.
-He couldn’t find his pecker in a lit room.”
+He couldn’t find his pecker in the dark.”

 Emily slung the paper-laden satchel over her shoulder.
 “I’ve been reassigned.”